 Carbon offsets generated under the Clean Development Mechanism (CDM) are called Certified Emissions Reductions (CERs).
 The CDM is one of the Flexible Mechanisms defined in the Kyoto Protocol (IPCC, 2007) that assist emissions reduction projects which generate CERs.
 CERs can be bought and traded by participants in mandatory compliance schemes around the world to meet their emissions targets.

-Carbon offsets that are produced under a voluntary standard differ from those required by mandatory compliance schemes, and are called Verified or Voluntary Emissions Credits (VERs).
+Carbon offsets that are produced under a voluntary standard differ from those required by mandatory compliance schemes, and are called Verified Emissions Reductions (VERs).

 Organizations buying in the voluntary market can choose to buy either CERs or VERs.